How to Get Into Cornell: Admissions Data and Strategies

 Cornell Admissions – SAT, ACT, and Class Rank

-According to the most recent statistics available (Class of 2023), the mid-50% SAT range for admitted freshman was 1400-1560; on the ACT the range was 32-35.
-Almost one-quarter of 2019-20 freshman scored above a 750 on the reading section of the SAT; 59% earned better than a 750 on the math section.
-Eighty-three percent had earned a place in the top 10% of their graduating high school class and 96% landed in the top 25%.
+According to the most recent statistics available (Class of 2024), the mid-50% SAT range for enrolled freshman was 1410-1530; on the ACT the range was 32-35.
+Eighty-four percent had earned a place in the top 10% of their graduating high school class and 98% landed in the top 25%.

 How Cornell Rates Applicants